solana-developers/solana-cookbook/docs/guides/feature-parity-testing.md

 ### Selective features deactivated
 1. For this run, we want to run so that the CU budget behavior is in parity with what is running in devnet.
-Using the tool(s) described in [Feature Status](#feature-status) we isolate the `transaction wide compute cap` public key and use the `--deactive-feature` on the test validator startup
+Using the tool(s) described in [Feature Status](#feature-status) we isolate the `transaction wide compute cap` public key and use the `--deactivate-feature` on the test validator startup

 ```console
 solana-test-validator -l ./ledger --deactivate-feature 5ekBxc8itEnPv4NzGJtr8BVVQLNMQuLMNQQj7pHoLNZ9 --bpf-program target/deploy/PROGNAME.so --reset`